C-Rodg/Front-end-Engineering/README.md

   - used when a naive approach will result in exponential (2^n) runtime
   - problem to be solved must have an _optimal substructure_ and _overlapping subproblems_
   - uses pre-computed values for solved sub-problems so that we don't have to solve them again
-  - Examples: Fibonacci sequence, Knapsack problem, Coin Changing, Game Scoring
+  - Examples: Fibonacci sequence, Knapsack problem, Coin Changing, Game Scoring, Stair Climb

   - **Bottom Up (Tabulation Method):**